maziarkanaani/Parsing-Musical-Structure-to-Enable-Meaningful-Variations/README.md

 [1] S.M.Marshall,D.Moore,A.R.Murray,S.I.Walker,andL.Cronin,“Quantifyingthepathways to life using assembly spaces,” arXiv preprint arXiv:1907.04649, 2019.

 [2] C. G. Nevill-Manning and I. H. Witten, “Identifying hierarchical structure in sequences: A linear-time algorithm,” Journal of Artificial Intelligence Research, vol. 7, pp. 67–82, 1997.

----

-With these changes, the README should now display correctly with headings and bold text in the appropriate places.
-When you copy and paste this text into your GitHub repository's README.md file, the Markdown formatting will be applied automatically.